Tiempo Sin Verte

 "Tiempo Sin Verte" ("Time Without Seeing You") is a song by Colombian singer-songwriter Shakira.
-The song was released on 22 March 2024 as a part of Shakira's twelfth studio album Las Mujeres Ya No Lloran.
-An alternative Latin rock and Latin pop ballad, its lyrics talk about missing a loved one and bearing your own responsibility for ending up apart.
-Critics praised "Tiempo Sin Verte" for showcasing Shakira's vocal versatility, heartfelt lyrics, emotional depth, nostalgic blend of pop rock and Latin influences, and its authentic, compelling sound that reaffirm her status as a dynamic artist.
+The song was released on 22 March 2024 as a part of Shakira's twelfth studio album, Las Mujeres Ya No Lloran.

 Background and release

 "Tiempo Sin Verte" was first announced on 29 February 2024, when Shakira posted the tracklist of her album Las Mujeres Ya No Lloran online.
-On 14 March, Shakira posted a preview video of the song on her social media, with the video showcasing photos of her in a tight blue braided dress.
-She commented that "Tiempo Sin Verte" has a "sound that is very much hers", and that the song is one "of the rockiest songs" on the album.
-The preview sparked enthusiasm among her fans, who praised both the dress and song calling it "a favourite on the album" and "an anthem" among others.
+On 14 March, Shakira posted a preview video of the song on her social media, with the video showcasing photos of her in a blue braided dress.
+The preview sparked enthusiasm among her fans, who praised the song calling it "a favourite on the album" and "an anthem" among others.

+According to Shakira, the song has a sound that is "very much hers", marking rock and pop influences and romantic lyrics.
+Andrea Romero from Los 40 described the melody of the song as "very reminiscent of the first pop songs" that Shakira released in the 90s, a feature also noted by the NTN24 Editorial, while epitomizing it as "the song that reflects her purest essence".
+Blanca Lopez from Cadena 100 commented on Shakira going back to the rhythms of her albums Sale el Sol and El Dorado with the song.
+Daniel Ospina from Infobae outlined that "Tiempo Sin Verte" could be "one of the most optimistic and romantic tracks" of the album.

+Thematically the song is about acceptance of guilt and the end of a relationship, with lyrics about the pain and longing of being apart from a loved one, and about realizing that more could have been done to make the relationship work.
+The lyrics of this song alluding to a past romantic relationship led to speculation that "Tiempo Sin Verte" is either written about Shakira's ex-boyfriend Gerard Piqué or about a new boyfriend she has.

-The song was rumored to be released as a single one day before the album's release due to Spotify displaying such a counter, but ended up just being released as the third track of Shakira's twelfth studio album Las Mujeres Ya No Lloran on 22 March 2024.
+"Tiempo Sin Verte" was released as the third track of Shakira's twelfth studio album, Las Mujeres Ya No Lloran, on 22 March 2024.
 Shakira reflected on the album's songs' creation process as "rebuilding herself": "When I sang them, my tears transformed into diamonds and my vulnerability into resilience".